Warren House Stables

 1834-1841 William Chifney

 William Chifney, eldest son of Sam Chifney senior, was born in 1784 and was 2 years older than brother Sam.
 Sam was an accomplished jockey who won 9 English Classics, including the 1818 and 1820 Epsom Derby's on SAM (SR 2060) and SAILOR (SR 2029), but William was a trainer of some repute.
-He trained 3 Derby winners, an Oaks winner and 3 Ascot Gold Cup winners, but like many trainers and jockeys of his day, he hit on hard times and, in 1841, he had to sell his house, land and offices for £4000 (equivalent to £425,000 in 2020), and one of his creditors was George Samuel Ford.
+He trained 3 Derby winners, an Oaks winner, a 2000 Guineas winner and 3 Ascot Gold Cup winners, but like many trainers and jockeys of his day, he hit on hard times and, in 1841, he had to sell his house, land and offices for £4000 (equivalent to £425,000 in 2020), and one of his creditors was George Samuel Ford.
 Will died, aged 78, on 14th October 1862 at Pancras Square, London.

-1818 Epsom Derby SAM (SR 2060) 7/2 owned by Thomas Thornhill, trained by William Chifney and ridden by Sam Chifney jnr
+1812 Newmarket 2000 Guineas CWRW (SR 1924) 7/1 owned by 3rd Lord Darlington, trained by William Chifney and ridden by Sam Chifney junior

 I am grateful to Ordnance Survey (© Crown Copyright) for permission to use the 1888-1913 map shown above.